Revenue vs. Profit

 What Is Profit?

 Profit is the amount of money a business has after paying all expenses.
+These expenses could include operational costs, taxes, and the depreciation of assets, which is the reduction in the value of an asset over time.
 Unlike revenue, profit does include income from non-business activities like rental or interest income.

 However, you may need to know your business’s profitability on different levels to understand its financial health.
 That’s why we use several types of profits to account for different earnings and expenses.